Saturday, September 7, 2024

 - Yankee Springs Recreation Area campgrounds.

-- Other options: Gun Lake Motel (budget), Bay Pointe Inn, search Gun Lake (southwest) or in the city of Hastings (east) or Grand Rapids if you prefer lots of food and hotel options with a little longer drive as a trade-off.
+- Other options: Best Western Plus in Wayland, Bay Pointe Inn, search Gun Lake (southwest) or in the city of Hastings (east) or Grand Rapids if you prefer lots of food and hotel options with a little longer drive as a trade-off.

 Race organizers reserve the right to cancel the event in the case of extended severe weather or any emergency situation.
 The Deep Lake trail drains extremely well so we do not expect cancellation due to muddy trails.
 We will do everything possible to get the event in, but refunds are not available if it is cancelled due to significant costs we must pay in advance of the race.
 We will offer a small discount for next year’s race if the race is cancelled.